-Top 10 Reasons to Visit The Great Smoky Mountain National Park Wondering why you should pack up the family and head to The Great Smoky Mountain National Park?
+Top 10 Reasons to Visit The Great Smoky Mountains National Park Wondering why you should pack up the family and head to The Great Smoky Mountains National Park?
 Besides the incredible landscapes, roaring cascades, huge rocks and chance to have a family adventure?
-Here are the Top 10 reasons to visit the Great Smoky Mountain National Park:
+Here are the Top 10 reasons to visit the Great Smoky Mountains National Park:

 - To go hiking.
 With 150 “official” hiking trails, that’s a lot of hiking choices.
 Popular trails include Laurel Falls- you can get the trolley from Gatlinburg to the trailhead, Grotto Falls and Clingmans Dome.
 Head out early to these hikes, as the parking areas fill up fast, but don’t disregard the “Quiet Walks” signs though, they will take you on more peaceful short walks along the river.
 Which brings us to #2.

 - To play in a creek.
 Who doesn’t like skipping stones across the water?
 Or wading through ice cool fresh running streams?
 Try Metcalf Bottoms picnic area for wading (they have toilet facilities there too!)
 There are smaller off-shoots of the main river, where the currents aren’t as strong, for smaller kids to play.
 Bring a change of clothes incase you fall in, or on purpose, as in our case- The rocks can be slippery!
 We only did wading on our visit.
 Currents in the rivers and creeks can be strong, so proceed with caution & check with the visitors center for official places to swim in the area.
 Fishing is permitted throughout the park, but you must have a Tennessee or North Carolina fishing permit.
 Get one before you come.